 by Toby Woollaston

-There is a sense of the familiar with Breathe, which tells the true story of polio victim Robin Cavendish.
-But it differs from its ilk with its cheerful attitude towards life—no small feat for a film that deals with disease, paralysis, and death.
+There is a palpable sense of the familiar with Breathe, which tells the true story of polio victim Robin Cavendish.
+Comparisons will be made with other films, most obvious being Julian Schnabel’s very depressing (but utterly brilliant) The Diving Bell and the Butterfly, but Breathe differs from its ilk, most notably with its cheerful attitude towards life—no small feat for a film that deals in the currency of disease, paralysis, and death.

 Read the full review for the NZ Herald here.